virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 where:

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine target containers for the action execution (at least one of these parameters is required)
-- `true` or `false` - parameter that allows to attach or detach the public IP address
+- `true` or `false` - parameter that allows to attach or detach the external IP address

 ### restartNodes